 - Enhanced daily cleaning procedures, adhering to CDC recommendations.

 - Sanitation stations throughout the venues, including backstage and office spaces, that include hand sanitizer.

-- Mandatory wearing of masks or face coverings in accordance with state, county and venue regulations.
+- Mandatory wearing of masks or face coverings in accordance with UW regulations.

-- Food service and artist merchandise will be suspended or will operate in adherence to phase-specific guidelines outlined by state and local health officials.
+- Food service and artist merchandise may be suspended or adjusted to UW guidelines.

-- Reduced capacity through changed seating configurations to accommodate social distancing requirements.
-Designated zones and entry and exit paths for theater seating.
+- Reduced seating plans to accommodate social distancing requirements.

-- New print-at-home and ticket scanning capacities to reduce touch transactions on site.
+- New print-at-home, mobile and ticket scanning capacities to reduce transactions.

 - Digital programs to reduce exchange of printed materials.